Newton Rowell: Life and career

 Rowell attended meetings of the Imperial War Cabinet in London, England, along with other senior Canadian ministers.
 In 1919, he was given added responsibilities as Canada's first Minister of Health.
 Rowell declined to join the government of Borden's successor, Arthur Meighen, in 1920, and he did not run for re-election to parliament in 1921.

 After the war, Rowell served as a Canadian delegate to the League of Nations and became involved in international affairs.
 He also helped lead the Methodists into a merger with Presbyterians to form the United Church of Canada.

 As a lawyer, Rowell had one of the strongest litigation practices in Toronto, arguing many cases before the Supreme Court of Canada and the Judicial Committee of the Privy Council, including Edwards v.
 Canada (Attorney General), better known as the Persons Case.
 In 1903, he had founded the firm that is now known as McMillan LLP.
-In 1929, he argued and won the Persons Case, concerning whether women were eligible for appointment to the Senate of Canada.
-The Supreme Court of Canada said they were not, but Rowell took the case to the Privy Council in London and won.
-It was a landmark case for female equality in Canada.
+In 1929, he argued and won the Persons Case, concerning whether women were eligible for appointment to the Canadian Senate.
+The Supreme Court of Canada said that they were not, but Rowell successfully appealed the case to the Privy Council in London in a landmark decision for female equality in Canada.

-Rowell served as president of the Ontario Bar Association from 1927 to 1930, and as national president of the Canadian Bar Association from 1932 to 1934.
+Rowell served as president of the Ontario Bar Association from 1927 to 1930 and as national president of the Canadian Bar Association from 1932 to 1934.
 In 1936, he was appointed Chief Justice of Ontario.

 He is also noted for being the first chair of the 1937 Rowell–Sirois Commission into Dominion-Provincial economic relations and for being a founding leader of the United Church of Canada.
 Asked how to say his name, he told The Literary Digest it had ow as in now – row-ELL.

-His daughter Mary wed Harry Jackman in 1930.
+His daughter Mary Coyne Rowell wed Harry Jackman in 1930.
 As a result, Rowell was the maternal grandfather of former Lieutenant Governor of Ontario Hal Jackman and former Senator Nancy Ruth.